secar600/secar-documents/source/diagnostics.rst

 - Make sure camera settings are final, turn light off
 - In Viola menu select Option -> Preference
 - In the new window check the box “Subtract Background image” (see :numref:`Viewer_Viola3`)
+- Make sure camera is on and viola is set to "live"
 - Press the button with the “shutter” symbol on the far right
 - A pop up window will come up (can be behind the window!) – select ok – saves background automatically in a predefined path
 - Check the box “Normalize Raw Data”